Ljosleidaradeildin/LD_Challengers_Series_1/Rulebook.md

 The misuse of a Technical Pause for a non-technical issue will result in the game being un-paused.

-### 4.2.12 **Match Interruptions**
+### 4.2.12 **Match Interruptions** 🔴🔴

-Any match interruption should be immediately reported to UKIC Admins by the Team and any Participant also affected.
+Any match interruption should be immediately reported to LD Admins by the Team and any Participant also affected.

 In the case of a technical issue the round will be restarted unless the round has reached the point of incidents.

-The point of incident is to be deﬁned exclusively by the UKIC Admin, generally this will include either team receiving significant damage, a clear information advantage, or the round has less than one (1) minute remaining.
+The point of incident is to be deﬁned exclusively by the LD Admin, generally this will include either team receiving significant damage, a clear information advantage, or the round has less than one (1) minute remaining.

 ## 4.3 Match Punishments

-For any in-game related infractions all punishments are subject to Tournament Officials discretion, following the basis of FACEIT and UKIC Infraction lengths.
+For any in-game related infractions all punishments are subject to Tournament Officials discretion.

 ### 4.3.1 **Match Forfeiture**

-If a team forfeits or gets disqualified from UKIC during any phase, all matches involving said team will be forfeited.
+If a team forfeits or gets disqualified from LD during any phase, all matches involving said team will be forfeited.

-### 4.3.2 Conduct
+### 4.3.2 Conduct 🔴🔴

 Please see [UKIC General Rulebook](https://ukicircuit.com/rules) for full list of conduct rules